hpe-dev-incubator/hpe-dev-portal/content/blog/how-to-monitor-hpe-oneview-infrastructure-with-grafana-metrics-dashboards-and-influxdb.md

 # HPE OneView metric resources

-Multiple metrics resources are supported by HPE OneView through the API: CPU, memory, power consumption, temperature, health, capacity data for some resources like Enclosures, Interconnects and Server hardware.
-Network statistics and network throughput are also available for each uplink and downlink ports in "interconnects" such as Virtual Connect modules.
+Multiple metrics resources are supported by HPE OneView through the API, including CPU, memory, power consumption, temperature, health, capacity data for some resources like enclosures, interconnects and server hardware.
+Network statistics and network throughput are also available for each uplink and downlink ports in "interconnects" such as HPE Virtual Connect modules.

 The following table provides the resource metrics that are accessible through the HPE OneView RESTful API: